just-another-downer/landgrid-support/_articles/style-data-in-your-project.md

 Condition: Good
 Occupancy: Vacant

-If you go to my Styles area and set Condition = Good to color parcels in Green, and then set another rule to color Occupancy = Vacant parcels in Red, then my 555 Fake Street parcel will ONLY color in Green -- it matches both rules, but the Condition rule is set first, so that's the color that will be applied.
+If you go to the Style tab and set Condition = Good to color parcels in Green, and then set another rule to color Occupancy = Vacant parcels in Red, then the 555 Fake Street parcel will ONLY color in Green -- it matches both rules, but the Condition rule is set first, so that's the color that will be applied.

 A legend on the left hand sidebar (under "Overview") will explain your style rules, pulling information from your spreadsheet and the rules you set.
 If you plan to share your Project (See "Share Your Project"), you may want to check that your column headers and cell contents are easily comprehensible before importing the data.